 3. Create Engaging & Rewarding Social Media Posts

-In an era when most things happen online rather than offline, you shouldn’t underestimate the power social media has over your business.
+In an era when most things happen online rather than offline, you shouldn’t underestimate the power of social media for business growth.
 So if you’re requesting testimonials from your customers, ask for them on your social media channels too.

 If reading emails is not everyone’s thing, social media brings the content to them while they’re scrolling.
 Writing a comment might come more in handy for some of your followers.